goldshtn/template-metaprogramming-day/README.md

 * The inner calculation can be recursive in terms of the current tuple element index with a base case 0
 * Even if the tuples have a mix of integers and floating-point elements, do all the calculations with `double`s
+* Note that the `std::get<I>` function works only if the parameter `I` is a compile-time constant; you can't just write a `for` loop that goes over all the elements in the tuple :-)
+* To find the size of a tuple, use the `std::tuple_size` class template

 > If you're really stuck, fill in the following skeleton that contains the core of the recursive solution:
 >